Barakkol33/docs/defensive-programming/README.md

 ### Implementation

 - Techniques:
   - Identifier renaming, control-flow flattening, opaque predicates, junk instructions, string encryption, virtualization/translation (translate bytecode into a custom VM).
   - Binary-level obfuscation: packers, anti-debugging tricks, API-hiding.
 - Use-cases:
   - Protecting IP, licensing checks, deterring casual reverse engineering.
 - Drawbacks:
   - Not a replacement for strong security; determined attackers can deobfuscate.
 Obfuscation increases maintenance complexity and can introduce bugs or performance penalties.

 ## Vulnerability Indexes

-Vulnerability indexes are structured systems (scores and taxonomies) used to categorize, prioritize, and compare vulnerabilities across software and time.
+Vulnerability indexes are structured systems used to categorize, prioritize, and compare vulnerabilities across software and time.
 They help in risk triage and remediation planning.

 ### Implementation

 - Why they exist: to provide a common language for severity, exploitability, and impact so organizations can prioritize fixes and measure progress.
 - Examples and components:
   - CVSS (Common Vulnerability Scoring System): numeric score (0–10) that encodes attack vector, complexity, privileges required, user interaction, impact on confidentiality/integrity/availability, and temporal/environmental modifiers.
   - CWE (Common Weakness Enumeration): taxonomy of types of software weaknesses (e.g., CWE-79 Cross-site Scripting, CWE-119 Buffer Overflow).
 Helps classify root cause and improve secure practices.
-- Implementation in processes:

-  - Ingest CVE reports, map to CWE categories, use CVSS to set SLAs (e.g., fix CVSS ≥ 7 within X days), and maintain dashboards.

 ## Non-Executable Stack and Heap